pofl/dev-to-blog-posts/git-workflow-guide.md

 Sometimes there are merge conflicts and thus your PR can't be accepted.
 This happens when the master branch advanced in the meantime while you were working on your topic branch and both branches changed overlapping lines of code.
 The PR web interface will tell you that there are conflicts and that the branch can't be merged.

-There are two ways to
+There are two ways to ...
+TODO pull vs pull --rebase

 #### Allow / prohibit ff